Cryptographic Analysis Indicates The Man In The Iron Mask Was?

 Answer: A Disloyal Military Officer

-For centuries people have been intrigued by the story of The Man in the Iron Mask.
-Imprisoned by King Louis XIV in the late 17th century, a mysterious prisoner at a prison located in Savoy, France caused quite a stir in his day (and has remained a topic of discussion and debate ever since).
-The prisoner’s identity was kept secret at the time of his imprisonment, and he was infrequently seen on the battlements of the prison wearing an iron mask that concealed his face.
+For centuries, people have been intrigued by the story of the Man in the Iron Mask.
+Imprisoned by King Louis XIV in the late 17th century, a mysterious prisoner located at the fortress at Pignerol caused quite a stir in his day (and has remained a topic of discussion and debate ever since).
+The prisoner’s identity was kept secret at the time of his imprisonment, and he was infrequently seen on the battlements wearing an iron mask that concealed his face.
 His identity was never revealed and, to this day, remains unconfirmed.

-In doing so he opened up a trove of information about the King and the country at the time, including a letter written from the king to the ministry of war discussing the fate of one French military officer Vivien de Bulondes.
-Bulondes had been in charge of a skirmish on the Italian border but, upon hearing his position was about to be compromised, fled (leaving his men and supplies behind).
-King Louis was furious over the event and ordered Bulondes imprisoned at the prison in Savoy where he would be kept under lock and key, guarded, and permitted only to walk the battlement during the day with something.
+In doing so, he opened up a trove of information about the king and the country at the time, including a letter written from the king discussing the fate of one French military officer, Vivien de Bulonde.
+Bulonde had been in charge of a skirmish on the Italian border but, upon hearing that his position was about to be compromised, fled (leaving his wounded men and supplies behind).
+King Louis was furious over the event and ordered Bulonde imprisoned at the fortress at Pignerol where he would be kept under lock and key, guarded, and permitted only to walk the battlements during the day with something.